YashitaaArya/DSA-Code-Files/README.md

 # DSA-Code-Files
-A collection of all Data Structures and Algorithm Code files at a single place.
+A collection of all Data Structures and Algorithm Code files at a single place so that further learnings can be made.

 It has the following categories:
 1. Binary Search